halt-dos/hd-wiki-public/docs/mssp/docs/Deployment/deployment-mode.md

 ![offline-mode](/img/mssp/v8/docs/offline-mode.png)

 :::note Note
-Reset packets were sent from both the client and the server to terminate the session.
+Reset packets are sent to the client and the server side to terminate the session.
 :::